 I located a few studies that looked at the level of autophagy occurring in both the liver and brain, and there were some clear patterns when looking at the data of each.

-The level of autophagy activity can be measured by simply counting the number of autophagosomes (the cellular organelles that degrade dysfunctional proteins), as these will increase in number when autophagy is stimulated.
+The level of autophagy activity can be measured by simply counting the number of autophagosomes (the cellular organelles that handle dysfunctional protein degradation), as these will increase in number when autophagy is stimulated.

 The study looking at liver cells found that the number of autophagosomes increased 300% after 24 hours of fasting, and a further 30% after 48 hours of fasting.
 Studies looking at autophagosomes in brain cells had a similar findings.